usnistgov/FIPS201/_FIPS201/frontend.md

 # 4. PIV Front-End Subsystem {#s-4}

-This section identifies the requirements for the components of the PIV front-end subsystem.
-[Section 4.1](frontend.md#s-4-1) provides the physical card specifications.
-[Section 4.2](frontend.md#s-4-2) provides the logical card specifications.
+This section is normative.
+It provides the requirements for the PIV front-end subsystem components.
-[Section 4.3](frontend.md#s-4-3) specifies the requirements for card activation.
-[Section 4.4](frontend.md#s-4-4) provides requirements for PIV Card readers.

 ## 4.1 PIV Card Physical Characteristics {#s-4-1}